Whitney Young: Marriage and family

 on several boards and is the author of I CAN Finish College: The Overcome Any Obstacle and Get Your Degree Guide.

 His daughter Lauren Young Casteel became the first black woman to head a foundation in Colorado.

 There are also several grandchildren and great-grandchildren, including businessman Mark Boles who served on the Urban League board and artist Jordan Casteel.

+Young's sister, Arnita Young, was married to Chicago politician and physician Paul P. Boswell.

 Legacy

 In his eulogy, Nixon stated that Young's legacy was that "he knew how to accomplish what other people were merely for".
 Young's work was considered instrumental in breaking down the barriers of segregation and inequality that held back African Americans.

 Namesakes

 Many sites across the country are named after Young or have memorials dedicated to him.
 For instance, in 1973, the East Capitol Street Bridge in Washington, D.C., was renamed the Whitney Young Memorial Bridge in his honor.
 Young's birthplace (Whitney Young Birthplace and Museum) in Shelby County, Kentucky is a designated National Historic Landmark, with a museum dedicated to Young's life and achievements.

 Young was honored in 1981 by the United States Postal Service on a postage stamp issued as part of its ongoing Black Heritage series.

 The Whitney Young School of Honors and Liberal Studies at Kentucky State University was named after him.
 Also, Clark Atlanta University named its School of Social Work, where Whitney Young served as Dean, in Young's honor.
 The Whitney M. Young School of Social Work is well known for founding the "Afro-Centric" perspective of social work.

 The Boy Scouts of America created the Whitney M. Young Jr. Service Award to recognize outstanding services by an adult individual or an organization for demonstrated involvement in the development and implementation of Scouting opportunities for youth from rural or low-income urban backgrounds.
 In 1973, The African American MBA Association at The Wharton School, University of Pennsylvania held its first Annual Whitney M. Young Jr. Memorial Conference.
 After 38 years, the Whitney M. Young Jr. Memorial Conference is the longest student-run conference held at The Wharton School.

 The America center in Lagos, Nigeria located within the U.S. Consulate which was formerly the Information resource center in Lagos has also been named after him.

-Schools named after Young include Whitney M. Young Magnet High School in Chicago, Whitney M. Young Gifted & Talented Leadership Academy in Cleveland, Ohio, Whitney Young Early Childhood Center in Fort Wayne, Indiana, Whitney Young School in Louisville, KY, and Whitney M. Young Elementary in Dallas, Texas.
+Schools named after Young include Whitney M. Young Magnet High School in Chicago, Whitney M. Young Gifted & Talented Leadership Academy in Cleveland, Ohio, Whitney Young Early Childhood Center in Fort Wayne, Indiana, Whitney Young School in Louisville, Kentucky, Whitney M. Young Elementary in Dallas, Texas, and The Whitney M. Young Jr. Community school in Jersey City, New Jersey.

 The Whitney M. Young Health Center in Albany, New York was also named after him.